ART + SCHOLARSHIP BORGHESI-MELLON WORKSHOP

 We’re excited to announce our Fall 2014 Calendar of Events!
-We present four Friday Collaboratories, a series of participatory workshops integrating theory and practice, creativity and criticality.
+We present four Theory-Practice Collaboratories, a series of participatory workshops integrating theory and practice, creativity and criticality.
 The series showcases exciting, boundary-pushing work happening across campus, and provides artist-scholars a space within which to experience each other’s work.

-Facilitating conversations between experimental scholarship, creative writing, performance, new media, digital text, and visualization studies, these Collaboratories engage a richly interdisciplinary nexus of questions, practices, and possibilities for unsettling generic and medium-specific boundaries.
+Facilitating conversations between experimental scholarship, creative writing, performance, new media, digital text, and visualization studies, Theory-Practice Collaboratories engage a richly interdisciplinary nexus of questions, practices, and possibilities for unsettling generic and medium-specific boundaries.
 Collaboratories will provide opportunities to engage in collective exploration of playful, creative scholarship through such practices as performance-making, sensory awareness, digital remediation, public discourse, and relational aesthetics.
 We hope to collaboratively produce new conceptual and aesthetic possibilities, acknowledging disciplinary constraints and expectations while exploring ways that our research might take on new shapes, reveal assumptions, and prompt unexpected questions.

-Each Collaboratory event functions as a sort of mini-symposium, highlighting a particular topic and showcasing two models of exciting work.
+Each Collaboratory event functions as a mini-symposium, highlighting a particular topic and showcasing two models of exciting work.
 The one-hour break is intended to 1) separate the two workshops so that participants can choose to either attend both workshops or to attend just one, and 2) provide time for a lunch break and/or informal conversation for those who do attend both workshops.
 In some cases the break also provides time for a location switch.
 Each workshop is linked but distinct, such that, according to their schedules and interests, participants can attend as few or as many workshops as they like.

 Since the workshops are participatory and interactive, we imagine that conversation and reflection will occur within each workshop.
 We also hope that the break after each morning workshop will provide informal opportunities for discussion, and depending on participants’ interest/energy we may also initiate an informal social gathering after each afternoon workshop.